rvkmr6466/Interview-prepration-Java-Full-Stack/Documents/Full stack developer interview questions.md

 Understanding and correctly using transaction propagation in Spring Boot is essential for building robust and reliable applications.
 By choosing the right propagation type, you can ensure that your transactional methods behave as expected, maintaining data consistency and integrity.

 ---
-## Q. What is the difference between a class and an object?
+## 79. What is the difference between a class and an object?
 In Java, a class is a blueprint or template that defines the structure and behavior of objects.
 It contains fields (variables) and methods (functions) that define what the object will hold and what it can do.
 Think of a class like an architectural blueprint for a house — it outlines the design but is not an actual house itself.

 An object, on the other hand, is an instance of a class.
 When you create an object using the `new` keyword, you are creating a real entity in memory based on that class.
 You can create multiple objects from the same class, each with its own set of values.